plone/volto/docs/source/blocks/anatomy.md

 - `onFocusNextBlock` - handler for focusing the next block in the block list
 - `handleKeyDown` - handler for managing press keys while the block is selected
 - `onMoveBlock` - handler for moving blocks
+- `blocksConfig` - a (potentially customized) copy of the `config.blocks.blocksConfig` configuration object, useful for blocks that need to render other blocks

 You can use all these props to render your edit block and model its behavior.